Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 If Coffee Bar

 Call Lane is home to a real hidden gem in If Coffee Bar.
 It’s one of the coolest cafes in Leeds.
 Spread across two floors, decked out in all kinds of plants and greenery, it’s the perfect escape from the hustle and bustle of the city centre.
 They serve quality coffee and loose leaf organic teas, alongside a menu of tasty morsels.
-Their pancakes are to die for, topped with bacon, maple syrup and pecans, but if you want something savoury, they have freshly made sandwiches and hot specials that change daily.
+Their pancakes are to die for, and there’s different toppings on offer each day, but if you want something savoury, they have freshly made sandwiches and hot specials that change daily.

 If Coffee Bar, 43 Call Lane, Leeds, West Yorkshire, LS1 7BT.